-In order that we may respond to emerging issues as they arise and build the right homes in the right places, the strategy will be for three years with a commitment to review after one year in light of any central government changes impacting on the local community.
+In order that we may respond to emerging issues as they arise, the strategy will be for three years with a commitment to review after one year in light of any central government changes impacting on the local community.

 2. Shaping the Strategy